josecamarena/test/README.md

 testing
 A line I wrote on my local computer

-This is done from RStudio
+This is done from RStudio.

+Checking again